KRiedmiller/quartz/content/kai.md

 ## Education

+PhD engineering sciences, University Heidelberg
+> Title: **Predicting Hydrogen Atom Transfer in Collagen**
+> I worked on creating a machine learned model for predicting reactivity based on the 3D structure of a molecular system.

 Master of Science, Chemistry, University Konstanz

 Currently PhD candidate at the Heidelberg Institute for Theoretical Studies, HITS, in Heidelberg in the Molecular Biomechanics Group of Prof. Frauke Gräter.